Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Ivy.md

 ### 2025-05-27 - Makefile
 We're working on running our program from the terminal and with the makefile.
 Makefile is working!
 We'll be working on the proposal doc now.

+### 2025-05-28 - README
+I added instructions on how to run our program in the README.
+We'll work on presentation.md and brainstorm things to include in our video.